tomas-maciulis/queue-managment-system/README.md

 ## About

 This project is my take on NFQ software engineering internship task.
 It is not meant to be developed further than it currently is.
+It's a queue managing app meant to be used in banks, fast food restaurants, hospitals, etc.

 ## Usage information